Founded: In 1870 by German Jesuits

-72 acres, with most buildings connected by tunnels or overhead walkways
+72 acres, with most buildings connected by tunnels or walkways

 Academics: More than 1,000 courses in 100+ majors, minors, and specialty programs

 Steeped in Jesuit ideals, our undergraduate academic programs are distinguished by academic excellence, student-faculty interaction, and a variety of experiential learning opportunities that engage students and transform the mind and spirit.
 Our academics are challenging.
 Curiosity is encouraged.
 Thinking, required.
-Students undertake real-world experiences, participate in real research, and tackle real problems.
+Students undertake real-world experiences, participate in scholarly research, and tackle complex problems.

 Unlimited learning opportunities

 Canisius students can choose from more than 1,000 courses in 100 majors, minors, and special programs.
-They study in small classes with distinguished faculty.
-The student-faculty ratio is 11:1.
-But they don’t just sit through lectures.
+Benefiting from an 11:1 student-faculty ratio, they study in small classes with distinguished faculty.
+Styles of instruction include lively discussions and lectures.
 Students are challenged to discover and debate practical and ethical issues.
 They stand elbow-to-elbow with faculty to conduct their own research.
-Those same faculty capitalize on the College’s dynamic urban campus to turn everyday occurrences into learning experiences.
-Students travel into select neighborhoods to help improve struggling schools, study animal behavior up close at the Buffalo Zoo just blocks away from campus, or examine the impact of security on international trade along the US-Canadian border in Buffalo.
+Those same faculty capitalize on the College’s dynamic urban campus to turn everyday occurrences into meaningful learning experiences.
+Students travel to select neighborhoods to help improve struggling schools; study animal behavior up close at the Buffalo Zoo, just blocks away from campus; or examine the impact of security on international trade along the US-Canadian border in Buffalo.
 Students’ learning environments expand beyond Buffalo as well.
-They refine their journalistic skills within the corridors of Congress, visit sites of Jewish internment camps in Poland, and follow in the footsteps of renowned primatologist Jane Goodall in Tanzania, East Africa.
+They refine their journalistic skills in the corridors of Congress, visit sites of German concentration camps in Poland, and follow in the footsteps of renowned primatologist Jane Goodall in Tanzania.

-Canisius College’s flexible programs let students fit courses to their aptitudes and attitudes.
-Some choose to combine Marketing with International Business to help stimulate trade between rural Mexico and western New York.
+Canisius College’s flexible programs let students match courses with their aptitudes and attitudes.
+Some choose to combine Marketing with International Business to help stimulate trade between rural Mexico and Western New York.
 Some pair Philosophy and Environmental Studies to investigate the impact of lead paint on children who live in low-income housing.
 Others study Physics, Music, and Digital Media Arts to design new and innovative digital electronic instruments.

 Home away from home

-And when it’s time for rest and relaxation, Canisius offers some of the most comfortable and spacious suites and apartment-style residence halls around.
-Students can choose from a range of meal options from any one of Canisius’s dining halls and campus snack bars, which include Tim Hortons, Subway, and Starbucks.
+When it’s time for rest and relaxation, Canisius offers some of the most comfortable and spacious suites and apartment-style residence halls around.
+Students can choose from a range of meal options at the dining halls and campus snack bars, which include Tim Hortons and Starbucks.